zemanc/verification_atmospheric_model/README.md

 Calculate rejection rates using the Mann-Whitney U test on a grid-cell level for ensembles that have been produced with COSMO before and after a major system update of the underlying supercomputer.

+fdr_test.py:
+Calculate rejection rates using the Student's t-test where the approach in the paper using subsampling is compared to the FDR approach for determining field significance.

 mannwhitneyu.cpp:
 C++ implementation of the Mann-Whitney U test on a grid-cell level.